Digital-Grinnell/dlad-blog/content/posts/090-isle-local-migration-customization.md

 This post is an addendum to earlier [post 087](https://static.grinnell.edu/blogs/McFateM/posts/087-rebuilding-isle-ld-again/).
 It is intended to chronicle my _customization_ efforts, necessary steps that follow the aforementioned document's `Step 11`, to migrate to a `local development` instance of _Digital.Grinnell_ on my work-issued iMac, `MA8660`, currently identified as `MAD25W812UJ1G9`.
 Please refer to Steps 0 - 11 in [post 087](https://static.grinnell.edu/blogs/McFateM/posts/087-rebuilding-isle-ld-again/) for background info.

+{{% boxmd %}}
+Note that it **should NOT be necessary to repeat steps taken in this document**.
+Pertinent changes made herein were saved into a new `completed-install-local-migrate` branch of my [dg-islandora](https://github.com/Digital-Grinnell/dg-islandora/) project repository, effectively capturing all progress made within.
+{{% /boxmd %}}

 ## Goal
 The goal of this project is once again to spin up a local Islandora stack using [the ISLE project](https://github.com/Islandora-Collaboration-Group/ISLE/) following the guidance of the project's [install-local-migrate](https://github.com/Islandora-Collaboration-Group/ISLE/blob/master/docs/install/install-local-migrate.md) document.
 My process will be slightly different than documented since I've already created a pair of private [dg-isle](https://github.com/Digital-Grinnell/dg-isle/) and [dg-islandora](https://github.com/Digital-Grinnell/dg-islandora/) repositories.